soundwanders/yamabiko/posts/2023-10-12-extreme-site-makeover.md

 ### Goodreads RSS: The Literary Scroll

 Using `DOMParser`, I was able to create a section that sifts through my Goodreads profile's RSS feed data and pulls out the title of the book I am currently reading so we can place it inside a little blurb in our hero section.

-Using the DOMParser required a little extra leg work, but was an intentional decision to prevent the use of additional dependencies and reduce overhead.
+Using DOMParser required a little extra leg work, but was an intentional decision to prevent the use of additional dependencies and reduce overhead.
 By dynamically generating the book title, we avoid having to manually update the website every time that I start a new book.

 #### At the End of the Rainbow

 In the world of web development, every line of code is a brushstroke on the canvas that is the internet.
 It's an ocean out there, with rapidly changing currents and shifting seas.
-I'm just sailing along at my own pace, trying to enjoy the journey and soak it all in.
+I'm just sailing along at my own pace, trying to enjoy the journey and soak it all in. ⛵️

 There's always something new to discover, and the new website is a reflection of the progress I've made over the last couple of years.
 Spline turned out to be a blast to use, and I can finally say that I'm starting to feel more comfortable with TypeScript.
 Onto bigger and better things, but this website overhaul was an awesome first step.

 Cheers 🧙‍♂️🎉
+*fin* ᓚᘏᗢ